edangomez/6.86x-Machine-Learning-with-Python/README.md

 This repository contains code from the projects of the course

-_Disclaimer: This repo includes code written by the course staff
+_Disclaimer: This repo includes code written by the course staff._